axsh/openvnet/InstallGuide.md

     tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on if-7st2alal, link-type EN10MB (Ethernet), capture size 65535 bytes

 **"ping" from vm1 to "10.102.0.11".**
-It checks that a packet reaches vm3 and does not reach vm4.
+You should see that the ping packets reach vm3 and not vm4.

 **"ping" from vm2 to "10.102.0.11".**
-It checks that a packet reaches vm4 and does not reach vm3.
+This time you should see that the ping packets reach vm4 and not vm3.

 ---------------------------------------------------------------------